Iam-Madman/Iam-Madman/README.md

 I'm an Electrical Engineering student with a strong passion for **IoT**, **microcontrollers**, **robotics**, and **drone technology**.
 I enjoy collaborating with fellow enthusiasts to explore the latest advancements in drone technology.

-## 🚀 About Me

-- 📚 **Interests**:
+## 📚 Interests
   - Internet of Things (IoT) applications.
   - Microcontroller programming and automation.
   - Robotics and drone technology.

 ## 🔧 Skills
   - Programming Languages: C, C++, Python
   - Platforms: Arduino, ESP32, Raspberry Pi
   - Technologies: IoT, Robotics, Drone technology

 ## 🌱 I’m currently learning
   - Advanced IoT applications.
   - Drone navigation and control systems.

 Feel free to reach out if you have any questions or collaboration ideas!